davidson16807/fast-multipole-method/README.md

 `resolution` expresses the smallest distance considered by the model.
 It is the distance at which two particles become treated as one. `range` expresses the maximum distance considered by the model.
 It is the distance at which two particles can no longer interact with one another.

 What's `value_function`, you ask? `value_function` specifies the value at each point in the field.
 It accepts a 2D vector indicating the distance to a particle, and returns a 2D vector indicating the value.
-Here's what it looks like in our gravity simulator:
+It can also accept an optional parameter expressing the properties of a particle, such as mass or charge.
+Here's what `value_function` looks like in our gravity simulator:

 	function value_function(offset, particle) {
 		var distance = Math.sqrt( Math.pow(offset.x, 2) + Math.pow(offset.y, 2) );